See the Application Instructions page for a checklist of the documents needed for a complete application.

 Yes.
 Concentrations are not required, but students who want to focus on a specific area of legal study may elect to pursue a concentration in one of the following areas:

 Civil Litigation and Dispute Resolution

 Intellectual Property Law

 Social Justice Lawyering

-Students are not permitted to work during their first year at UC Hastings.
+Students are not permitted to work during their first year at UC Law SF.
 Students can work during their second and third years of law school.